 - If you do not follow the rules of road

 Always follow road signs including traffic lights, stop signs and give ways.

 You would not be covered if you were drink driving and had an accident while you were under the influence of alcohol or drugs.

 - If you do not wear a helmet

 Cut and bruises are not ideal travelling companions, make sure you wear a helmet at all times when riding overseas.
 No travel insurance company is obliged to cover you if you incurred injuries when you were not wearing one.

 Finally, contact your travel insurance provider before you purchase travel insurance for your motorbike holiday to double check the policy details.
 It often pays to make to take a few minutes to make that short phone call to clarify.
 When riding motorbikes or scooters overseas you are taking risks with both your health and your money.
-So do your research, compare different quotes and different policies.
+So do your research and compare travel insurance quotes and cover levels.
 Don't just settle for first or the cheapest policy you find.

 Perhaps all that muscle power is too much for you.
 Taking out cycling travel insurance for your push bike shouldn't give you whiplash either.
 Ride easy with our cycling travel insurance essential guide.